-To execute the newly-added script immediately, click Start, or click Start, or click Start with Arguments.
+To execute the newly-added script immediately, click Start, or click > Start with Arguments.

 To add more scripts, first return to the scripts list by clicking "Lua Scripts" on the top (see below) or in the Menu, and then repeat the above steps.